Controlling The Stage: A Politicians’ Primer

-She released a statement late in the day, following it up with a single radio and a single television interview.
+She released a statement late Wednesday, following it up with a single radio and a single television interview.

 That’s kind of true.
 But personality is a huge factor in politics, as in life.
 Christie’s tour de force press conference showed him to be funny, biting, blunt and even a little emotional.
 Those words are seldom, if ever, used to describe, say, a Mitt Romney.

 Palin, on the other hand, had grown increasingly elusive — in part, she said, because she was no longer willing to be “shackled” by the bounds of conventional politics.
 Her highest praise in the Tuesday night Fox News interview went to the surging CEO Herman Cain.